 If your program uses any of the above then it must include multi-threading support.
 In Windows and OSX, this is always available.
 However, under Linux it is only available if you include the "cthreads" unit as the first unit in your program unit.
 When an application is created from a Lazarus template, this unit is included by adding "-dUseCThreads" to the project's Custom Options.

-If multi-threading support is not compiled into your program, then an attempt to use any of the above will result in an IBError Exception reporting the need to compile multi-threading support into your application.
+If multi-threading support is not compiled into your program, then an attempt to use any of the above will result in run-time error 232.